Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 Not only this, but they also have to put measures in place to create brand awareness and gauge their existing brand image.
 All this knowledge cannot be compressed into a training program that lasts a few days.
 Instead, it requires just-in-time training for employees as the company continues to evolve.

-Benefits of Just-in-Time Training
+Benefits of Just-in-Time Learning

+• Fast Updates.
 Additionally, just-in-time learning is faster to implement compared to learning a big chunk at the beginning of your employees’ careers.
 It doesn’t require as much information to be absorbed before you can implement it.
 Therefore, it becomes easy to retain in one’s mind as one goes along with their path in their organization.
 More importantly, it builds upon existing knowledge.
+This way, you get to gain more knowledge in a shorter time if you accumulate the time for all training sessions.

-This aspect of just-in-time training is especially helpful for people whose line of work involves a lot of fieldwork especially when combined with mobile learning.
-When unsure about something, they can refer to their training manuals and get back to their job with ease.
+• Accessibility.
+With the advent of learning portals and management systems, accessibility to training manuals and procedural documents has become easier than ever.
+This aspect of just-in-time training is especially helpful for people whose line of work involves a lot of fieldwork, especially when combined with mobile learning.
+When unsure about something, they can refer to their training manuals and easily return to their job.

 Some topics are general, like organizational skills, communication, business lingo, and presentation skills.
 Others can be more specific to their work, like learning a programming language, data analytics, using proprietary software, etc.

-The Process of Creating Just-in-Time Training
+The Process of Creating Just-in-Time Learning

-Gather Information
+Step 1: Gather Information

-Organization
+Step 2: Organization

 Once you move toward establishing a just-in-time learning platform, you need to organize the learning information so that it becomes coherent to the learner and is systematically available to them.